LorBordin/ainulindale/_posts/2020-01-23-Three-facts-on-Clickbait-you'll-never-believe.md

 <br>

 The plot shows the percentage of clickbait headlines over time.
-It is interesting to notice that is stays constant until 2016, than it suddenly raises doubling its value in about 3 years.
+It is interesting to notice that is stays constant until 2016, then it suddenly raises doubling its value in about 3 years.
 In 2019 about 25% of news headlines were clickbait!